QuantLaw/legal-data-preprocessing/README.md

 ## Statutes

-US and German federal statutes are converted from official sources (or *juris*) to multiple clean formats focussing on the structure of the law.
+US and German federal statutes and regulations are converted from official sources (or *juris*) to multiple clean formats focussing on the structure of the law.

 Output formats are:

 - XML files containing the text, the hierarchical structure of the law, and cross-references.
-- Gpickle files for each Title/Gesetz and version containing the hierarchical structure of the statutes.
+- Gpickle files for each Title/Gesetz/Rechtsverodnung and version containing the hierarchical structure of the statutes.
-- Gpickle files for each snapshot (year in the US or date in Germany) containing the hierarchical structure of the statutes and the cross-references between different elements of the statutes.
+- Gpickle files for each snapshot (year in the US or date in Germany) containing the hierarchical structure of the statutes and the cross-references between different elements of the statutes with reduced granularity and corresponding nodelists and edgelists.
 - Snapshot mapping edgelists: These lists map elements of a network at one snapshot to a snapshot at another time.
 They encode, e.g., where a clause of the US Code in 2010 is located in the US Code of 2011.
 This mapping is derived from the text and the structure